What is Grades Journey?

 This will take you to the Mark Approval and Transfer page.

-Click to tick the box to the left of your module code, and then the Approve Marks button to send your marks into SITS (though in this trial stage they will simply go into a holding area).
+Click to tick the box to the left of your module code, and then the Approve Marks button to send your marks into SITS.